blindfold-chess/blindfold-chess/README.md

 # Blindfold Chess App: User Guide

 Welcome to the Blindfold Chess app!
-This application is designed to help you practice and improve your blindfold chess skills by removing the visual board entirely and relying on audio and a unique touch-based input system.
+This application is designed to help you practice and improve your blindfold chess skills by removing the visual board entirely and relying on a unique touch-based input system and audio feedback.

 [![Play the app live here!](https://img.shields.io/badge/Play%20Now-blue?style=for-the-badge)](https://blindfold-chess.github.io)

-## 💡 Core Idea: Play Silently
+## 💡 Core Idea: Play Silently with Eyes Closed

 A key feature of this app is its design for silent play.
 Since there is no voice input required from the user, you can play blindfold chess even in noisy environments or without disturbing others.
 Simply put on earplugs, close your eyes, and you can enjoy a completely immersive, audio-guided chess experience.